RandyGaul/cute_framework/doc/protocol.md

 * DISCONNECT_SEQUENCE_PACKET_COUNT
 	* The number of packets to redundantly send upon the Disconnect Sequence.
 * REPLAY_BUFFER_SIZE
 	* Number of recorded sequence numbers into the past to keep around in a rolling cache.
-Typically 5-10 seconds can work well, depending on latency concerns and application context.
+Typically, 5-10 seconds can work well, depending on latency concerns and application context.
 * SERVER_MAX_CLIENTS
 	* The capacity of the server in terms of how many different simultaneous *connected* clients can be held at once.
 * PACKET_SEND_FREQUENCY